All articles

 Migrating a 6-Year-Old .NET Core 2 SaaS to .NET 8: Lessons Learned

-A pragmatic, zero-downtime migration strategy for a production freight SaaS — from .NET Core 2 to .NET 8 with microservice decomposition.
+A pragmatic, zero-downtime migration strategy for a production freight SaaS — from .NET Core 2 to .NET 8 with microservice decomposition, async rewrites, and a 6x improvement in concurrent request capacity.

 Why Migrate?